andifalk/container-kubernetes-security-workshop/1-linux-security/README.md

 Back in the old days the only way in Linux has been to either execute a process in privileged (_root_) or unprivileged mode (all other users).

-With linux capabilities you can now break down privileges used by executing processes/threads to just grant the least privileges required to successfully run a thread.
+With linux capabilities you can now break down privileges used by executing processes/threads to just grant the least possible privileges required to successfully run a thread.

-Just look up the detailed docs for linux capabilities by
+Look up the detailed docs for linux capabilities by

 ```shell
 man capabilities